 Many drivers forget about the space under their vehicles.
 That space can be very small when a vehicle is heavily loaded.
-This is often a problem on dirt roads and in unpaved yards.
-Don't take a chance on getting hung up.
-Drainage channels across roads can cause the ends of some vehicles to drag.
-Cross such depressions carefully.
+Railroad tracks can stick up several inches.
+This is often a problem on dirt roads and in unpaved yards where the surface around the tracks can wear away.
+Don't take a chance on getting hung up halfway across.
+Drainage channels across roads can cause the end of some vehicles to drag.
+Cross such depressions carefully. • Space Overhead